 This class provides clinical supervision and education for intern counselors working with older adolescents and adults in their supervised community placement.
-The class will emphasize developing and applying a repertoire of concepts and strategies for case formulation, treatment planning, intervention strategies and skills, and ethical conduct in working with clients presenting a wide variety of individual and relationship issues.
+The class will emphasize developing and applying a repertoire of concepts and strategies for case formulation, treatment planning, intervention strategies and skills, and ethical conduct in working with clients presenting a wide variety of individual and relationship

 Methods of teaching will focus on case reviews and treatment planning, but will also include readings, lectures, demonstrations, role-playing, seminar presentations, video presentations and direct supervision.
 Each class session will include a period of instruction, usually in the form of demonstration and practice.
 In most sessions, a majority of class time will be spent working on actual cases presented by students.
-Common issues of critical interest will be included through readings and presentations.
-Other topics will be addressed as interest develops or need arises.
+Central issues of common interest will be addressed through readings and presentations.
+A wide range of topics will be addressed as interest develops or need arises.